graphql/graphql-spec/spec/Section 2 -- Language.md

 {`""""""`} can only be interpreted as a single empty block string and not three empty strings.

-Note: Unicode characters are allowed within String value literals, however {SourceCharacter} must not contain some ASCII control characters so escape sequences must be used to represent these characters.
+Non-ASCII Unicode characters are allowed within single-quoted strings.
+Since {SourceCharacter} must not contain some ASCII control characters, escape sequences must be used to represent these characters.
+The {`\`}, {`"`} characters also must be escaped.
+All other escape sequences are optional.

 **Block Strings**